Social Anxiety

 Perhaps you feel anxious when preparing for a presentation, going on a date, eating and socializing, or the concern of being judged and criticized when others are watching?

-Are you self-conscious that people may notice you are blushing, sweating, trembling, or feeling nauseous?
+Are you fearful that people may notice you are blushing, sweating, trembling, or feeling nauseous?

 What is Social Anxiety?

-Over time, if this continues, it can negatively affect their personal life as they may continue to avoid certain situations and people, which can contribute to low self-esteem, isolation, and possibly depression.
+Over time, if this continues, it can negatively affect their personal life as they may continue to avoid certain situations and people, which can contribute to low self-esteem and isolation.

 Social Media